Avoiding Scams & Pitfalls

 4. Clocked Mileage

 Odometer tampering remains one of the most common forms of car fraud.
-A “rolled back” car may have far more wear than advertised.
+A “rolled back” car may have far more wear than advertised and is often missed without thorough vehicle checks and inspection.

 - Check mileage consistency across MOT history, service records, and invoices.